-In FY 2022, a COS Study was conducted by Independent Financial Consultants to establish the multiyear rates for FY 2023 and FY 2024.
+In FY 2022, a COS Study was conducted by Independent Financial Consultants to establish the multi-year rates for FY 2023 and FY 2024.
 The 2022 COS Study includes the Groundwater and High Flow Filter Backwash Sewer rates.
 The results of the COS study support the multi-year rate, charges and fee proposal for FY 2023 and FY 2024.
 In FY 2024, a COS study was conducted to establish multi-year rate for FY 2025 and FY 2026 and the study supported the rates, charges, and fee proposal.
-It also included the Groundwater and high flow filter backwash sewer rates.
-The results of COS study support the multi-year rate, charges, and fee proposed for FY 2025 and FY 2026.